ssisksl77/RoboND-DeepLearning-Project/README.md

 ![ex_screenshot](./docs/misc/udacity_project04.jpg)

 ### Fully Convolutional Network
 is useful for image classification.
 If I want to recognize an object I will use a fully connected layer with softmax activation.
-However, If I need to recognize the object and know where it is.
+However, If I just need to recognize the object and know where it is.
 Things change, I have to know not just shape, color but also spacial data.

 ### Batch Size
 I've used default images which is about 4000(4131 by 'ls | wc -l'), so I set 42 batches and 100 epochs.